 What has it been like to have Diane as a mentor?

 Kathryn: Diane is everything I hope to be and has become a mentor, a colleague, and a friend.
 Almost immediately, I knew that I could learn a monumental amount from her and that together we could tackle one of the most abhorred parts of cannabis…COMPLIANCE.
 She has gone above and beyond for me and my team and has opened many doors for growth.
 In 2018, we made the decision to invite Diane to sit on our Board of Directors, one of the best decisions we have made as a company to date.

 What drew you to mentor Kathryn?

-Diane: I requested to mentor Kathryn through CanopyBoulder because I thought Azara having a female founder and being tech-based software focused fit very well with my background and strengths.
+Diane: I requested to mentor Kathryn through CanopyBoulder because I thought Azara having a female founder and being a tech-based software-focused fit very well with my background and strengths.
 I also believe in the solution she’s building because it addresses a pain point that she discovered from actual experience in direct operations.
 We both see that being an operator is going to become more and more complicated as regulations come, businesses grow and merge, and cannabis becomes mainstream.
-Compliance will continue to be a part of every day business, and companies are quickly going to find that keeping track of everything in Google docs won’t cut it.
+Compliance will continue to be a part of everyday business, and companies are quickly going to find that keeping track of everything in Google docs won’t cut it.
 The cost of not being in compliance can be devastating, and we want to impart the importance of this hated but extremely necessary aspect of running a cannabis business.

 What are some valuable things/lessons you have learned from having a mentor?

-Kathryn: Being a sounding board for each other not only in work, but also in life and balancing the two.
-It can be lonely as a founder, so having others you can connect with who understand what you are going through is invaluable.
+Kathryn: Being a sounding board for each other not only in work but also in life and balancing the two.
+It can be lonely as a founder, so having others you can connect with who understands what you are going through is invaluable.
 I have learned that I am not alone in the process and sometimes I am too close to a problem to see the solution staring me in the face.
 Diane is great at taking my ramblings and turning them into executable goals!